• Home

 Stage 3: Adding the Power BI Sankey Diagram Extension by ChartExpo

-• Open the Power BI Visualizations panel.
+• Navigate to the Power BI Visualizations panel.

 • The following menu opens: